lacucinadimica/lacucinadimica.github.io/content/lacucina.md

 The kitchen is where I exercise freedom the most, i.e., I don't like following recipes.
 I prefer to experiment, to modify rules based on experience, to have fun.

-That said, I have been keeping a recipes file-organizer since I am 13.
+That said, I have been keeping a recipe file organizer since I was 13.
 Because as much as I like to "be free" in the kitchen, there is a minimum set of rules that must be followed.
-I share (most) my recipes here, selfishly organized in a pattern that helps me answer a daily question: "What do I want to cook?" .
+I share (most) my recipes here, selfishly organized in a pattern that helps me answer a daily question: "What do I want to cook?".

 ### Recipe Index